Busiswa: Early life

 Busiswa Gqulu was born on 8 November 1988 in Mthatha, Eastern Cape.
-When she was young, her family relocated to Durban due to work by her parents At the age of 15, Gqulu grew passion for writing poems.
-"I’ve been doing poetry since 2004 when I was in Grade 11", she recalled.
+When she was young, her family relocated to Durban because of her parents’ work.
+At the age of 15, Gqulu grew passion for writing poems.
+"I've been doing poetry since 2004 when I was in Grade 11", she recalled.
 She performed her first poetry work at her grandmother's funeral.
 In 2005, she joined the collective Young Basadzi Women of Poetry.
 Since then, she performed her poetry at corporate events, poem sessions, talent shows, and festivals.
 She also hosted her monthly poetry events which are called "1st Word Sessions" at the Bat Centre in Durban.

 After high school, Gqulu performed her poems while trying to find a proper job.
 She was then employed at an art centre to teach school children arts.
 Gqulu's parents supported her career choice as they had no money to take her to university.

+Education

+Busiswa matriculated in 2005 at Mowat Park High School in Durban.
+After matric she went to the University of KwaZulu-Natal where she did Bachelor of Laws and Bachelor of Commerce degrees.
+However, she could not complete her studies because of financial difficulties and chose to pursue a career in the arts.